aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

 I have a confession: my networking knowledge is abysmal, relatively to how much I deal with networks on a daily basis.
 Usually I'd say that's to show how good abstraction layers work.
 However, network was the suspect #1, and I needed to learn how to debug that.

 Fortunately, internet is kind to those wanting to learn.
-A combination of ping and tracecert seemd like a good enough start for debugging network transport issues.
+A combination of ping and tracert seemed like a good enough start for debugging network transport issues.

 First, I ran [PsPing](https://docs.microsoft.com/en-us/sysinternals/downloads/psping) and targeted the TCP port Alvin was listening on.
 I used default parameters - nothing fancy.
 Despite running over a 1000 pings, I didn't see any of which exceed 10ms, except for the first one for warmup.
-This contradicts the observed 50ms 99% latency increase, we should have seen about a bad request for each 100 requests sent.
+This contradicts the observed 50ms 99% latency increase, we should have seen about one 50ms request for each 100 requests sent.

-Then, I tried [tracecert](https://support.microsoft.com/en-ca/help/314868/how-to-use-tracert-to-troubleshoot-tcp-ip-problems-in-windows), maybe there was an issue with one of the hops requests were hitting on the way between Alvin and the client.
-However,  tracecert came back empty handed.
+Then, I tried [tracert](https://support.microsoft.com/en-ca/help/314868/how-to-use-tracert-to-troubleshoot-tcp-ip-problems-in-windows), maybe there was an issue with one of the hops requests were hitting on the way between Alvin and the client.
+However,  tracert came back empty-handed.

 So, it was not my code, gRPC implementation or the network causing the delays.
 I was starting to get worried I am never going to figure this out.